 TradeBench is a free online trading journal, trade planning, position sizing and risk management tool for private stock, futures, CFD and forex traders in the financial markets.
 Below is a note from our founder and CEO explaining why he created TradeBench.

-As most traders will recognize, becoming profitable in trading takes much more time than expected and the journey often starts by reading dozens of books and newsletters and trying different strategies out.
-After some time most people begin developing their own methods and strategies as well as begin cutting down on external influence.
+For me, and as most other traders will recognize, becoming profitable in trading required much more time than expected.
+The journey often starts by reading dozens of books and newsletters and trying out different strategies.
+As time passes, most people either quit as unprofitable (or broke!) or they begin developing their own methods and strategies in addition to cutting down on external influence.

-It was the same for me and in the process I learned that risk and money management as well as planning, documenting and learning from my trades was essential for continuous learning and increased profitability.
-So I started looking for an online tool that would accommodate all my requirements in these areas but found none.
-Once again, as when I started the company I mentioned in the beginning, I had a need that current products in the market could not fulfill so in 2011 I decided to have TradeBench built.
-We’ve been online since and are constantly improving it for our users including myself.
+I started looking for an online tool that would accommodate all my requirements but found none.
+Once again, as when I started the company I mentioned in the beginning, I had a need that current products in the market could not fulfill.
+So in 2011, I decided to have TradeBench built.
+We’ve been online since then and to this day we are constantly improving it for our users including myself.

 Founder & CEO, TradeBench